 The elk exhibit opened to the public in April 2007 and originally housed three elk.
 In 2014, the Parks Department purchased the elk herd from Glacier Ridge Animal Farm in Van Dyne, WI.
 Currently there are 5 elk in the exhibit, 4 females and an adult male.
-Papa is the father of three of the female elk, Lily, Georgia, and Stella.
-Stella and Lily are Mama’s daughters, and Georgia is the daughter of Lily.
-Papa was neutered in 2014 to prevent any more inbreeding.
+Papa is the father of two of the female elk, Georgia, and Stella.
+Stella and Lilly are Mama’s daughters, and Georgia is the daughter of Lilly.
+Papa was neutered in 2014.

 Stella is our youngest elk, and she was born in the summer of 2014.

 Georgia was born on June 14, 2014.
-Lily was a first time mother and rejected her calf, so Georgia was hand-raised by zoo staff for the first two months of her life.
-Georgia returned to the herd in the fall, but still came to staff for her bottle and health checks.
-She is now a full member of the herd.
+Lilly was a first time mother and rejected her calf, so Georgia was hand-raised by zoo staff for the first two months of her life.
+Georgia returned to the herd in that fall, but still came to the staff for her bottle and health checks but it wasn’t long before she became a full member of the herd.

 About Elk in Wisconsin

 Historically elk ranged throughout Wisconsin but were extinct in the state by the late 1880s because of overhunting and habitat loss when settlers converted forest to farmland.
 Currently, suitable elk habitat is located in the northern and central forest regions of the state.
 As early as 1930, the state made efforts to reintroduce elk to the state, primarily because its citizens wanted a viable population for sport hunting.
 Recovery efforts to bring a sustainable elk population back to Wisconsin have been underway since 1995 when the Clam Lake herd was established.
 In 2016, another herd of elk were introduced to Jackson County near Black River Falls.
-A hunting season will be considered once the Clam Lake herd exceeds 200 animals.
+The first elk hunting season in decades occurred in 2018 in which 4 lucky participants were chosen from a lottery of 38,000 applications!
+One other hunter won an opportunity through the Rocky Mountain Elk Foundation.
+The elk and Wisconsin’s hunting culture is sustained by money from the application, license fees, and raffles by funding future elk management and research on the Wisconsin herds.

 To learn more about Elk in Wisconsin, visit the DNR Elk Fact Sheet